4 Times Casey Anthony's Story Didn’t Match The Facts

 “She was excited to talk to me.
 She said, ‘Hi, mommy!’… Today was the first time I have heard her voice in over four weeks.
 After 31 days, I know that all that matters is getting my daughter back.”

-In identifying Zanny, Anthony said they had met through a mutual friend named Jeffery Michael Hopkins.
-Anthony mentioned that she dated Hopkins briefly, and that Zanny was his current girlfriend.
+In identifying Zanny, Casey said they had met through a mutual friend named Jeffery Michael Hopkins.
+Casey mentioned that she dated Hopkins briefly, and that Zanny was his current girlfriend.
 She also described Zanny’s apartment in great detail and told police:

 “This is the honest to God’s truth.
 I don’t know where [Caylee] is.
 The last person that I saw her with is Zenaida.”

-In addition, Anthony said that Hopkins was rich, worked for Nickelodeon and that his son Zachary frequently played with Caylee.
+In addition, Casey said that Hopkins was rich, worked for Nickelodeon, and that his son Zachary frequently played with Caylee.
 None of this was true.

-When police asked for contact info, Anthony told them, “Zenaida’s number has switched a couple times, and Jeff’s number changed.”
+When police asked for contact info, Casey told them, “Zenaida’s number has switched a couple times, and Jeff’s number changed.”

-The lie deepened as Anthony made up coworkers, notably a friend named Juliette Lewis (yes, just like the famous Hollywood actress).
-Anthony said that Lewis did a lot of volunteer work, prompting Cindy to drop by Universal to meet with Lewis about a fundraiser.
+The lie deepened as Casey made up coworkers, notably a friend named Juliette Lewis.
+Casey said that Lewis did a lot of volunteer work, prompting Cindy to drop by Universal to meet with Lewis about a fundraiser.
 Cindy waited 90 minutes.
 Lewis never showed.
-Anthony explained that Lewis had moved to New York.
+Casey explained that Lewis had moved to New York.
 Later, Universal said the company had no record of an employee named Juliette Lewis.

-Anthony attempted to keep up the Universal job ruse during police questioning.
+Casey attempted to keep up the Universal job ruse during police questioning.
 At one point, officers accompanied her to the studio and asked to see her office.
-Anthony led them on around on a walk for a while before finally breaking down and admitting she no longer worked there.
-[International Business Times]
+Casey led them around on a walk for a while before finally breaking down and admitting she no longer worked there.